 When installing the valve into the process piping, it is important to properly torque the studs/bolts in the appropriate sequence in order to keep the flanges of the mating hardware parallel to each other.
 A two-step torque method is recommended.
-Once the studs/bolts are hand-tightened, torque the studs/bolts in a crossing pattern to half the required torque.
+Once the studs/bolts are hand-tightened, torque the studs/bolts in a crossing pattern to half the torque value listed in the following table.
 Once all studs/bolts have been torqued to half the appropriate value, repeat the pattern until the rated torque value is obtained.